-The Oxford Handbook of Citizenship (Edited by Ayelet Shachar, Rainer Baubock, Irene Bloemraad, and Maarten Vink), Forthcoming
+Oxford Handbook of Citizenship, Ayelet Shachar, Rainer Bauböck, Irene Bloemraad, and Maarten Vink eds.
+(2017).
+Oxford University Press.

 Date Written: May 13, 2017